BelalAlDroubi/Cubist-Model-Tree-Demonstation-in-R/README.md

-The Cubist Model Tree is an AMAZING hybrid algorithm; it combines both Linear Regression and Decision Trees  into one powerful model
+The Cubist Model Tree is a fascinating hybrid algorithm; it combines both Linear Regression and Decision Trees into one powerful model

 I made a YouTube video explaining this algorithm and the intuition behind it. you can follow along with the code: